raserei07/iTunesMovies/README.md

 For the UI and Design, I went with a grid list in with 2 columbs on the Main screen, while another screen for displaying the description of an item.

-# Architecture: RxMVVM with Clean
+# Architecture: MVVM with Clean

 ![Image of architecture](https://uploads.toptal.io/blog/image/127608/toptal-blog-image-1543413671794-80993a19fea97477524763c908b50a7a.png)
 Image reference: https://www.toptal.com/android/android-apps-mvvm-with-clean-architecture